ashishkarnad/sandbox/enterprise/README.md

 http://localhost:4567/results
 ```

-After about 30 seconds, we'll be able to see the [event data in Graphite](http://172.28.128.3/).
+After a few seconds, we'll be able to see the [event data in Graphite](http://172.28.128.4/?width=944&height=308&target=sensu-core-sandbox.curl_timings.time_total&from=-10minutes).

 **5. Add a filter to the pipeline**

 Let's say we've set up a development instance of docs.sensu.io that we also want to monitor, but we only want our Graphite graph to contain data from production.
-Use a JSON configuration file to create a filter that allows only events with the attribute `"environment": "production"`:
+To do this, we'll add a filter to our Graphite pipeline by creating a JSON configuration file:

 ```
-sudo nano /etc/sensu/conf.d/filters/production.json
+sudo nano /etc/sensu/conf.d/filters/only-production.json
 ```

 ```
 {
   "filters": {
-    "production": {
+    "only-production": {
       "attributes": {
         "check": {
           "environment": "production"
         }
-      },
-      "negate": false
       }
     }
   }
+}
 ```

+This tells Sensu to check the event data (within the `check` scope) and only allow events with `"environment": "production"` to continue through the pipeline.

 Now we'll hook up the `only-production` filter to the `graphite` handler by adding `"filters": ["only-production"]` to the handler configuration: